devr24/Cloud.Core.Storage.AzureTableStorage/README.md

 var tablestorage = new TableStorage(blobConfig);
 ```

-Usually the AppId, AppSecret (both of which are setup when creating a new service principle within Azure) and TenantId are specified in
-Configuration (environment variables/AppSetting.json file/key value pair files [for Kubernetes secret store] or command line arguments).

-SubscriptionId can be accessed through the secret store (this should not be stored in config for security reasons).

 #### 3. Management Service Idenity (MSI)
 This authentication also works for Managed User Identity.
 Create an instance of the Table Storage client with MSI authentication as follows: